zfarber/DevJobs/README.md

 # DevJobs

-## Project 3
+### Scope:

+We are planning to build a site that would create a place for Developers to come and find employment based on desired salaries, locations and experience level.

 ## Developers
 - **Shaun Dawson**
 - **Daniel Mackey**
 - **Zachery Ferber**

-### Scope:

-We are planning to build a site that would create a place for Developers to come and find employment based on desired salaries, locations and experience level.

-### User Story:
+### User Stories:

 -  As a Developer, I would like to find a (Full-Time, Part-Time, & Contracted) position, so that I can earn a living.
 -  As a Developer, I would like to find a position that’s salary is between (x & y ), so that I can find a job within my desired salary.